 Working on remote teams has not only been the “new normal” for nearly all of 2020, it’s likely going to be something workers do for a long time.
-Even pre-pandemic studies predicted that by 2028, 73 percent of all teams would have remote workers.
+In fact, the trend toward remote work had begun even before the pandemic.

 With this in mind, if your company is in need of remote employees during this time, you might be scratching your head at where to begin.